 If Excel finds a match between the text in the cells, and our online sources, it will convert the text to the Stocks data type.
 You'll know they're converted if they have this icon: .

 4. Add a column

 Click the Add Column button , and then click Price.

 5. Price appears

-Excel will extract a value from the linked record's Price field.
+Excel will extract the Price field from the cells with the Stocks data type.
 Click the Add Column button again to add other helpful fields like Last Trade Time, Previous Close, Exchange and so on.